Ilmenau: Education and research

-The Technische Universität Ilmenau has 7,000 students and is Thuringia's second-largest university, founded in 1894 as Thüringisches Technikum, converted to a university in 1992.
+The Technische Universität Ilmenau has about 4,000 students and is Thuringia's third-largest university, founded in 1894 as Thüringisches Technikum, converted to a university in 1992.
 Its emphasis is on mathematics, physics, informatics, several engineering disciplines and media studies.
-Furthermore, there are two grammar schools Gymnasiums in Ilmenau, one offers a focus on science as an elite boarding school in addition to the common curriculum.
-They are the Gymnasium "Am Lindenberg" – which focuses on languages and economics, and Goetheschule which specialises in science and mathematics.
+Furthermore, there are two grammar schools in Ilmenau.
+They are the Gymnasium "Am Lindenberg", which focuses on languages and economics, and Gymnasium "Goetheschule", which specialises in science and mathematics as an elite boarding school in addition to the common curriculum.